dqops/dqo/docs/examples/data-completeness/number-of-rows-in-the-table.md

    ![Row-count check configuration in the Monitoring section](https://dqops.com/docs/images/examples/row-count-check-configuration-in-the-monitoring-section.png)

 2. Or go to the **Configuration** section
-   The Configuration section afford you to configure sensors, rules, data quality checks and default check configuration.
+   The Configuration section allows you to configure sensors, rules, data quality checks and default check configuration.
    You can also configure row_count check in Configuration section.

    ![Row-count check configuration in the Configuration section](https://dqops.com/docs/images/examples/row-count-check-configuration-in-the-configuration-section.png)

 3. Review the results which should be similar to the one below.